TestJP02/jweb-cms/README.md

 ### Installing

-1. Download the package file [sited-v0.9.0-beta.zip](https://github.com/sited-io/sited-project/releases/download/v0.9.0/sited-v0.9.0-beta.zip) (***For all platform***)
+1. Download the package file [JWeb-v0.9.0-beta.zip](https://github.com/JWeb-io/JWeb-project/releases/download/v0.9.0/JWeb-v0.9.0-beta.zip) (***For all platform***)
 2. Unzip the package
-3. Run `./bin/sited`
+3. Run `./bin/JWeb`
 4. Use a browser(IE11+) to open ```http://localhost:8080```
-5. Fill in the require information to setup sited.
+5. Fill in the require information to setup JWeb.
    1. Choose language.
    2. Input app name, the name will be displayed in page title.
    3. Select database.
       1. If you want to use MySQL, input the info of database and user you created.
    4. Input SMTP settings.
       > Optional, if you skip the SMTP settings, user register will be disabled.
    5. Click install button.
-Sited will restart.
+JWeb will restart.
 6. Open ```http://localhost:8080/admin/```